 Curious about what kind of response I might receive, I posted the following question on the group:

 I’m entering my seventh year at my current school and fear that I’m at the point of burnout.
-After three weeks of vacation, I’m still fighting a lot of fatigue and anxiety about returning for my preschool prep next week.
+After three weeks of vacation, I’m still fighting a lot of fatigue and anxiety about returning for my pre-school prep next week.
 I love my school, my staff and am very passionate about the vision of the school.
 However, after six years of 60+ hours per week, my reserves are empty.
 Any suggestions?

-What I learned from this experience was that it’s important to remember that there are others that have gone before us and are in the same trenches.
+It’s important to remember that there are others that have gone before us and are in the same trenches.
 Rather than remaining in isolation, reaching out and asking for help is not only important, but it can be critical to maintaining your stamina and sanity!